zeeshanAhsan1/ghostsInTheMaze/README.md

 Agent 4 is a free strategy agent which balances intelligence and efficiency.

 #### LESS INFORMATION AGENTS:
-assuming that the agent loses sight of ghosts when they are in the walls, and cannot make decisions based on the location of these ghosts.
+Assuming that the agent loses sight of ghosts when they are in the walls, and cannot make decisions based on the location of these ghosts.
 How does this affect the performance of each agent?